-

 Tesla leverages its 4680 battery cells to maximize energy density and overall performance, while BYD emphasizes cost efficiency and safety with its prismatic Blade cells.
 This divergence underscores the contrasting strategies between high-performance EVs and mass-market affordability, setting the stage for the growing EV battery market bifurcation.

 Figure 1.
-Visual comparison of BYD blade battery Vs. Tesla battery
+Visual comparison of the BYD Blade prismatic battery cell vs the Tesla 4680 cylindrical battery cell.

 | Feature | Tesla 4680 Battery | BYD Blade Battery |